RobTillaart/MTP40C/README.md

 - **uint8_t getAddress()** request the address from the device.
 Expect a value from 0 ..
 247.
 - **bool setAddress(uint8_t address)** set a new address for the device.
 Returns false if not successful.
+If set this specific address will be used for the commands.

 These address functions are only needed if handling multiple devices. (under test)
 - **void setGenericAddress()** uses the broadcast address 0xFE in all requests.